bedathur/Data4ML/README.md

 _This paper investigates an interesting problem of why a same ranking algorithm exhibits varying level of robustness to label noise across datasets.
 They consider two data metrics : (1) dNoise = proportion of documents with noisy labels, (2) pNoise : Proportion of noisy document pairs.
 They observe injecting dNoise in dataset would inject varying levels of pNoise in different datasets.
 They empirically conclude that many algorithms show same trend of performance degradation as pNoise increases in it_

 ## We may pick up papers from : https://github.com/subeeshvasu/Awesome-Learning-with-Label-Noise

+5. We can draw some ideas from this paper.
+N Peinelt, Aiming beyond the Obvious: Identifying Non-Obvious Cases in Semantic Similarity Datasets, ACL 2019.